heseltime/planning_reasoning/README.md

 <img width="76" alt="image" src="https://github.com/heseltime/planning_reasoning/assets/66922223/221ba85a-35f4-4b2d-8b01-0669de6c1986">

-Assumption: N queens on a N by N chessboard.
+Assumption: N queens on an N by N chessboard.

 Approach: We start with the 4 by 4 version of the problem, see 4queens.smt2.
 From there we generalize the problem (see also NqueensPseudo.smt2).
 Instead or rote implementation of the 8 by 8 version we try a SMT2-code-generation script in Python, see generate.py - this seems to work when feeding to a [z3 execution web interface](https://jfmc.github.io/z3-play/).
 The outputs from the interface are contained in and visualized by visualizeXqueensOutput.py with MatPlotLib, reproduced below.